-In collaboration with the AIRR Community and in response to the AIRR Community's call for sharing COVID-19 related AIRR-seq data the iReceptor Project has prepared an iReceptor Turnkey Repository and the project team is curating public COVID-19 data in an AIRR COVID-19 repository on behalf of the community.
-This repository is searchable using the iReceptor Gateway.
+In collaboration with the AIRR Community and in response to the AIRR Community's call for sharing COVID-19 related AIRR-seq data the iReceptor Project and iReceptor Plus projects have prepared an iReceptor Turnkey Repository and the project team is curating public COVID-19 data in an AIRR COVID-19 repository on behalf of the community.
+In addition, we are working with our partners at VDJServer to curate other COVID-19 data.
+This COVID-19 data is part of the AIRR Data Commons and is searchable using the iReceptor Gateway.

 If you have or know of any public COVID-19 AIRR-seq data please contact us at firstname.lastname@example.org.
 If you are interested in tracking the research on COVID-19, and in particular those studies that are producing AIRR-seq data, please follow along on the b-t.cr Wiki on COVID-19 public data.
 This area is evolving fast, so please let us know if there are any papers or data sets available.

-AIRR-seq data from the following papers are available in the AIRR COVID-19 repository:
+AIRR-seq data from the following papers are available in the AIRR Data Commons:

 - Nielsen, S. et al. B cell clonal expansion and convergent antibody responses to SARS-CoV-2.
-Research Square (Preprint).
+Cell Host & Microbe DOI Research Square Preprint.
 DOI.

 - Minervina, A. et al. Longitudinal high-throughput TCR repertoire profiling reveals the dynamics of T cell memory formation after mild COVID-19 infection. bioRxiv (Preprint).
 DOI.

 - Galson, J. et al. Deep sequencing of B cell receptor repertoires from COVID-19 patients reveals strong convergent immune signatures. bioRxiv (Preprint).
 DOI.